Stylish built-in home office nook featuring a unique geometric patterned wallpaper backsplash and warm wood tones.

 Tucked into one of Allandale’s most private, tree-filled lots, the Geraghty Residence is a 3,702-square-foot single-story home inspired by classic California Eichler architecture and reworked for modern Texas living.

-Designed by Magic Architecture and constructed with interiors by Cary Paul Studio, the home embraces many of the ideas that made mid-century modernism so enduring: clean horizontal lines, expansive walls of glass, strong indoor-outdoor flow, and an honest use of natural materials.
+Designed by Magic Architecture and constructed with interiors by Cary Paul Studios, the home embraces many of the ideas that made mid-century modernism so enduring: clean horizontal lines, expansive walls of glass, strong indoor-outdoor flow, and an honest use of natural materials.
 The five-bedroom, three-and-a-half-bath layout unfolds across one thoughtful level, with two living areas and a dedicated study or flex room that supports everyday ease.

 A Study in Focus